rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 `READ(string, integer)` → `string.get_byte(integer)`

-For the following conditions the name cannot be a Java `int`.

 Otherwise, if the name starts with `@`, read it as an instance variable:

 `READ(object, "@name")` → `object.instance_variable_get("name")`